Fijishi-Enterprises/RS-Cross-Power-System/README.md

 In GridCal, the inputs do not get modified by the simulation results.
 This very important concept, helps maintaining the independence of the inputs and outputs, allowing the replicability of the results.
-This key feature is not true for other open-source of comercial programs.
+This key feature is not true for other open-source or comercial programs.

 A snapshot or any point of the time series, may be compiled to a `NumericalCircuit`.
 This object holds the numerical arrays and matrices of a time step, ready for the numerical methods.